factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 - `CustomerEmailChanged`
 - `CustomerRemoved`

-`CustomerAdded` and `CustomerEmailChanged` both contain a customerId and the email address.
-The `CustomerRemoved` fact only carries the customerId.
+`CustomerAdded` and `CustomerEmailChanged` both contain a customer ID and the email address.
+The `CustomerRemoved` fact only carries the customer ID.

 Here is a possible projection using the FactCast low-level API: